myplaceonline/myplaceonline_posixcubes/README.md

 * Networking > Domains > myplaceonline.com
   * Create A record for eth1 IP and short hostname with -internal

+Add server to the other servers' whitelist:

+    posixcube.sh -z firewall_whitelist

 Create primary database server:

     # If creating while older DB servers exist, echo without the $() and replace the -o options with an explicit set